 “One of the things that surprised me was that in a non-swing state like Iowa, the national party barely notices that the local parties exist, and it isn’t a tight organization,” Scheuring said.

-In his time campaigning, Scheuring noted that all campaign activities are self funded.
-Unlike the Democratic Party, which fiscally supports the campaigns of local candidates, the national Republican Party does not even give money to the local parties to advertise the national candidates.
+In his time campaigning, Scheuring noted that all campaign activities are self-funded.
+The national Republican Party does not give money to the local parties to advertise the national candidates.

 “It really is grassroots […] it’s not the way you hear in the news the Republican Party says X, right?
 Well, that’s not the experience that I’ve had,” Scheuring said.